FlorentLM/mokap/README.md

 This is a very cheap and quick solution.
 But the timing is under the control of your host computer, so it is less accurate than the other two alternatives
 (jitter is in the order of 1-15+ milliseconds).
 Not recommended for recording above 30 fps.

+#### Primary camera

+You can also use one of the cameras to act as a hardware trigger for the others.
+The idea is the same, except that the primary camera is configured with a line output, and is connected to the other cameras' input lines.

+**Note**: You will be subject to the drive-current limit on the primary camera's I/O line, so probably won't work reliably with more than 3-4 secondary cameras.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>